 Pursuant to Rule 5.28 of the GEM Listing Rules, the Company has set up an audit committee according to "A Guide For The Formation of An Audit Committee" compiled by the Hong Kong Institute of Certified Public Accountants.
 In compliance with Rule of 5.29 of the GEM Listing Rules, the authority and responsibility of the audit committee have been properly written out.
 The primary duties of the audit committee are to review and monitor the Company's financial reporting process and internal control system.
-The audit committee for the year 2007 comprises of Chen Wen Gui, Wang Guo Zhong and Yang Chun Bao, who are independent non-executive Directors.
+The audit committee for the year 2009 comprises of Yang Chun Bao and Zhang Cheng Ying, who are independent nonexecutive Directors and Chai Xiao Fang, who is a non-executive Director.
 Yang Chun Bao possesses appropriate professional qualification and financial experience.